Wellbeing Tips – Physical and Mental Health

 You could also try out Joe Wicks’ daily PE lessons.

-If you are planning on taking your exercise outdoors (walk, run or cycle) please make sure you continue to observe the Social Distancing measures which are in place to protect us all.
-Stay at least 2 metres away from others and only stay out for as long as necessary.
+If you are planning on taking your exercise outdoors (walk, run or cycle) please make sure you continue to observe the social distancing measures which are in place to protect us all.
+Stay at least two metres away from others and only stay out for as long as necessary.

-Take 5 minutes to sit still and breathe
+Take five minutes to sit still and breathe

-Using breathing techniques as part of daily life can really help with managing anxiety – here’s a good link to a simple technique: https://www.nhs.uk/conditions/stress-anxiety-depression/ways-relieve-stress/
+Using breathing techniques as part of daily life can really help with managing anxiety.
+There are some simple and effective techniques on the NHS website.

 Further examples of breathing exercises are available for free on the Headspace app.